 A trip to Ireland, the land of saints and scholars, has a lot to offer travellers – from a hearty Irish stew, to sea cliffs, heritage sites, and ancient castles perched on green hills, and back again to a tasty pint of Guinness.
-But once you’ve ticked off all the classic Irish tourist attractions and sights, what’s next?
-Here are 24 things to do in Ireland once you’ve covered all the major sights.
-Ever been to a match-maker?
-Singles will fall in love with our 10th travel tip…
+If you’re ready to go full throttle and forge an extraordinary path filled with spectacular valleys, vibrant culture, a buzzing live music scene (or just find an Irish local to have a pint of Guinness with), rest assured, we’ve got you covered.
+Here are some of the best things to do in Ireland that are guaranteed to blow your mind.

 1. Sample Jameson Whisky in Cork